When you see a neighborhood for the first time, the most important thing

 Unpopulated, and rural, the Helicon / Eagle neighborhood is one of the least crowded neighborhoods in all of America.
 If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
 According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 90.2% of the neighborhoods in America.
 One of the notable things about Helicon / Eagle is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 In addition, real estate in the Helicon / Eagle neighborhood is almost exclusively owner-occupied.
 NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 96.3% of U.S. neighborhoods.
 If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
-Despite all of the residential real estate here in the Helicon / Eagle neighborhood, NeighborhoodScout has discovered that much of it is vacant.
-In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
-In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
-The vacancy rate here is 48.3%, which is higher than 98.4% of all U.S. neighborhoods.
+Vacant homes and apartments are a significant characteristic of this neighborhood.
+In fact, with 48.3% of the residential real estate vacant, the Helicon / Eagle neighborhood claims the distinction of having a higher vacancy rate than 98.4% of the neighborhoods in America.
+This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

 Furthermore, the real estate in this neighborhood consists of more mobile homes than 97.5% of all neighborhoods in America, with 37.5% of the occupied housing here being classified as mobile homes.
 So if you are looking for a mobile home, or you like the look and feel of mobile home parks, this neighborhood might have the setting you desire.